AChillFeeder/diabetes-tracking/README.md

 - [ ] Allow days to be edited, how to do it on the UI side?
 - [ ] Language change in option.
 - [ ] More stats ( average of this week/month, best/worst day )
-- [ ] Better Date format in Home screen
+- [ ] Better Date format in Home screen.
+- [ ] Enable theme change in Settings.

 # Screenshots:
 ## Home screen